twitter/util/README.markdown

 A bunch of idiomatic, small General Purpose tools.
-This is totally experimental and undocumented for now.

 # Units